 Citizenship and Naturalization

-From application to oath of allegiance to the issuance of a passport, TSM provides expertise and specialized assistance in obtaining citizenship for our clients.
-We gather and prepare documents, file on your behalf, and conduct any appeals necessary.
+From application, to oath of allegiance, to the issuance of a U.S. passport, TSM provides expertise and specialized assistance with obtaining citizenship for our clients.

-Each year Congress sets the cap for Nonimmigrant Temporary (H1-B) work related visas.
-In 2018 the cap is 65,000 with an additional 20,000 set aside for a Master’s Exemption.
-All told approximately one in three applicants are awarded a visa in random lottery.
+Each year Congress sets the cap for H-1B work visas.
+The cap is 65,000, with an additional 20,000 set aside for a U.S. Master’s exemption.
+In the past, approximately one in three applicants were awarded a visa number in the random lottery.

 Student Work Options

-After you get your student visa, you can apply for a work authorization card.
+After you get your student visa, you can apply for an Employment Authorization Card.
 We can help with that.
-Students who have received optional training work cards often find them a valuable ramp into the immigration process.
+Students who have received optional practical training often find them a valuable path into the immigration process.

 Students who graduate from higher education have one year to exercise the knowledge they have gained with optional practical training, curricular practical training, or STEM practical training.
-STEM practical training can extend the work authoirization period for up to two years.
+STEM practical training can extend the work authorization period for up to three years.

 Q-1 Cultural Exchange Visa Work Options